-In my fifties, I began to pay the price.
-Fillings got bigger, gums receded and a couple of teeth were too far gone to save.
+In my 50s, I began to pay the price.
+Fillings got bigger, gums receded, and a couple of teeth were too far gone to save.
 When parts of your body start being thrown away in the garbage, it is a wake up call.

 He meant flossing and brushing like a crazy, of course.
 But he also pointed out that there are alternatives.
 Water flossers and sonic toothbrushes.
 I have tried both.

 Sonic toothbrushes use sound waves to agitate water.
 The water moves fast enough to scour plaque from teeth.
 The brush does not need to touch the plaque for the high energy water flux to be effective.
 So, hard to reach paces get attention.

 Water flossers fire water at very high speed to get between teeth and below the gum line.
 It is like using a high pressure jet to clean an algae covered wall.

 What a Good Sonic Toothbrush Has to Offer

 - Like any electric toothbrush, these appliances have optimal brushing times—usually three minutes.
 Less than this and your teeth aren't getting enough cleaning.
 More than this and your teeth will wear away too quickly.
 A light or alarm should tell you when the time is up.

 - A 30-second indicator is useful to tell you when it is time to move on from one part of your mouth to the next.
 This feature helps make sure you don’t overdo some areas and neglect others.

 - A good sonic toothbrush has two or more pressure settings.
 The lower pressure can be used on sensitive areas.
 Higher pressure will give the best cleaning results.
 The lower pressure is also useful for beginners.
 The power of these toothbrushes takes a while to get used to.